rodneyshupe/Cookbook/Recipes/Barbecue/SpiceRubs/SpicyCuminRibRubRecipe.rst

 | Prep Time: 5 minutes | Yield: about 1 1/2 cups |
 +----------------------+-------------------------+

-This spicy cumin rub has a bit of a Mexican flair– and makes super-flavorful ribs with just a touch of sweetness.
+This spicy cumin rub has a bit of a Mexican flair- and makes super-flavorful ribs with just a touch of sweetness.
 Really good for Mexican food junkies.
 Substitute oregano for the thyme for a deeper Mexican flavor.